Why does the presigned URL for my Amazon S3 bucket expire before the expiration time that I specified?

 Resolution

-• Services that assume a role, such as the AWS Lambda execution role, don't necessarily comply with the role's session duration settings.
+Note: Services that assume an AWS Identity and Access Management (IAM) role, such as the AWS Lambda execution role, don't always comply with the role's session duration settings.

 Related information

-Sharing objects using presigned URLs
+Sharing objects with presigned URLs

 GetSessionToken